dataninja88/jsr-orbital-launch-history-1957-2024/README.md

 Source data: Jonathan McDowell’s Satellite Launch Log (JSR)
 License: CC BY 4.0

-📜 License
+## 📜 License

-Released under Creative Commons Attribution 4.0 International (CC BY 4.0).
+This dataset is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.

-You may share or adapt the data with proper credit.
+You are free to share and adapt the data with proper credit.

-License details:
+Full license text:
+See the `LICENSE` file in this repository.
 https://creativecommons.org/licenses/by/4.0/

 🙏 Acknowledgements